shaibuafeez/Wal_app/README.md

 ```
 https://yourdomainname.wal.app
 ```
-I.e your doamin name with a "wal.app" at the back
+I.e your domain name with a "wal.app" at the back